john-/ham2mon/README.md

    * **Behavior:** The receiver will record and unmute any signal that is strong enough to break the RF carrier power squelch, regardless of whether a sub-audible tone is present or what its frequency is.
 Additionally, the 300Hz high-pass filter is dynamically bypassed in this mode to preserve full audio fidelity and bass (e.g. for broadcast FM music).
 2. **Tone Squelch (CTCSS) Mode:**
    * **Trigger:** Enabled for channels configured **with** a specific `ctcss` key (e.g. `ctcss: 100.0`).
-   * **Behavior:** The receiver will only unmute and keep the recording if the signal contains the specified CTCSS tone.
+   * **Behavior:** The receiver will only unmute and keep the recording if the signal contains one of the configured CTCSS tones.
 Transmissions carrying a different tone or no tone at all are muted and discarded.

 ### GUI Display

-When a tuned frequency is configured with a CTCSS tone (Tone Squelch Mode), the active CTCSS tone frequency (e.g. `100.0` Hz) will be displayed at the end of the channel list row in the **CHANNELS** window, provided the window width is at least 22 characters.
+When a tuned frequency is configured with a CTCSS tone (Tone Squelch Mode), the matched CTCSS tone frequency (e.g. `100.0` Hz) will be displayed in bold/italics at the end of the channel list row in the **CHANNELS** window.
+Before a tone is matched (such as during the initial grace period before Goertzel detection completes), it falls back to displaying the primary configured tone.
+(Completely idle channels drop out of the list display entirely.)
+This is rendered provided the window width is at least 22 characters.

 ### Technical Implementation